J-E-J-S/aaRS-pipeline/README.md

 ### Running the Pipeline
 * To install the prerequisite scripts run the shell script with the `-i` option (this only has to be performed once) `./aaRS-pipeline.sh -i `
 * To prepare the mutational file system to begin pipeline flow, run the shell script with the `-m` option (this has to be performed for every new template enzyme or mutational context)
 `./aaRS-pipeline.sh -m`
-* To begin the pipeline, run the shell script with the `-r` option, or, with cmd `nextflow run main.nf` `./aaRS-pipeline.sh -r`
+* To begin the pipeline, run the shell script with the `-r` option
+`./aaRS-pipeline.sh -r` or run `nextflow run main.nf`
-* To run pipeline from beginning to end as a new user, combine all options `./aaRS-pipeline.sh -i -m -r`
+* To run pipeline from beginning to end as a new user, combine all options
+`./aaRS-pipeline.sh -i -m -r`